dharillo/LiquidPlannerPlasticExtension/README.md

 # LiquidPlanner - Plastic SCM integration
+## Important:
+This project is still under development and a very early stage.
+Some functionalities will not work as expected.

 ## Installation
 ### Step 1:
 Right now, the project is configured to deploy directly on the usual installation